eddmann/eddmann.github.io/_posts/2016/2016-02-11-promisifying-error-first-asynchronous-callbacks-in-javascript.md

 ---
 layout: post
 title: 'Promisifying Error-First Asynchronous Callbacks in JavaScript'
-meta: 'Abstracting asynchronous error-first callbacks found in Node into a Promise'
+meta: 'Learn how to abstract asynchronous error-first callbacks in Node.js into Promises for cleaner, modern JavaScript code.'
+tags: javascript
 ---

-I have been writing a lot about Promises in JavaScript the past couple of weeks.
+I have been writing a lot about Promises in JavaScript over the past couple of weeks.
-What happens however, when you wish to use an asynchronous function which does not return a Promise, such as those found in Node?
+What happens, however, when you wish to use an asynchronous function that does not return a Promise, such as those found in Node.js?
-It is actually pretty simple to abstract away the error-first asynchronous function callback into a Promise we can handle.
+It is actually quite simple to abstract away the error-first asynchronous function callback into a Promise we can handle.

 <!--more-->